tracythun/Employee-Management-System/README.md

 # Employee-Management-System

 Employee Salary Management System has these working functions:
-* HR will be able to view employee list (id, Name, Login and Salary)
+* will be able to view employee list (id, Name, Login and Salary)
+* when sorting by name in ascending order, it should display in ascending order by name
+* when sorting by salary in ascending order, it should display in ascending order by salary
+* when sorting by login in ascending order, it should display in descending order by login
-* be able to edit and delete each employee rows.
+* when clicked on edit function, should be able to edit employee details and modified information will be able to see
-* be able to sort each columns ascending and descending order.
+* when clicked on delete button, a confirmation prompt will ask if you really want to delete the employee.

 <h2>Front end</h2> done by dependencies:
 - Angular CLI: 15.0.5,